tony-waters/tony-waters.github.io/_posts/2026-04-02-does-the-system-work-under-load.md

 ---
-title: Building Spring REST 4 - Verifying Real Behaviour Under Load using k6
+title: Building Spring REST 2 - Beyond Unit Testing with k6
 layout: post
 header-img: "img/spring5.jpg"
 ---

-Most Spring Boot testing stops at unit and integration tests.

-But those tests answer only one question:

-> “Does the code work in isolation?”

-They do NOT answer:
+Before we let our system out into the real world let's give it a little experience.
+It would be comforting to know that it can work well under load.
+Now let's be clear.
+I'm not talking about full-on load testing.
+It would just be nice to feel confident that the system in general and domain in particular is up to the job.
+If we stop at unit and integration tests we fail to answer the question:

 > “Does the system behave correctly under real usage?”